Buckinghamshire in the Wars

 You could get hold of copies of the war films made in Buckinghamshire, perhaps from your local library, to show your pupils.
 One or two excerpts of the Army Film and Photographic Unit films can be seen on the National Archives website at www.nationalarchives.gov.uk/battles/dday/.
-They can see how the filmmakers made people think certain things about the war.
-The films play in Media Player.
-There are examples of the kind of propaganda leaflets the flights from Buckinghamshire were dropping on the National Archives website: www.nationalarchives.gov.uk/theartofwar.
+Pupils can see how the filmmakers made people think certain things about the war.
+There are examples of the kind of propaganda leaflets the flights from Buckinghamshire were dropping, on the National Archives website: www.nationalarchives.gov.uk/theartofwar.

-The Imperial War Museum has an online educational resource on Media and War at: www.iwm.org.uk/upload/package/29/mediawar.
+The Imperial War Museum has online educational resources on wartime artists, photographers, filmakers and propoganda posters at: www.iwm.org.uk/learning/resources.

 This worksheet gives a few details of celebrations at the end of the war as well as what happened to evacuees and prisoners-of-war.

 Perhaps your class could hold an ‘end of the war topic’ celebration, using pictures and stories of the end of the war as inspiration for the food you eat and games you play.
 The BBC website has people’s memories of the end of the war at www.bbc.co.uk/dna/ww2/C54817.